lineality/Online_Voting_Using_One_Time_Pads/README.md

 Overall Discussion:

-Why are various technologies used for voting, and what is different about 'electronic' 'network' and various data structure technologies
+Why are various technologies used for voting, and what is different about 'electronic' 'network' and various data structure technologies?